 - Look at the cover and read the title.
-Call attention to the informational text features within the text: italicized words, diagram, bold words, glossary, photographs. - Possible discussion questions: "What are your predictions for this book?
-What do you know about the environment?"
+Call attention to the informational text features within the text: bold words, glossary, diagram (field journal), photographs. - Possible discussion questions: "What do you know about winter?
+What do you think winter will be like in the woods?"

-- Using the language in the text, discuss each photograph in the book.
-Notice details in the pictures and use that information to better understand the text. - Help the children find any tricky words in the text: special, shelter, carbon dioxide, oxygen, breathe, recycle, photosynthesis, and scientist.
+- Using the language in the story, discuss each photograph in the book.
+Notice details in the pictures and use that information to better understand the text. - Help the children find any tricky words in the text: amazing, deciduous, insulating, nocturnal, and unique.
 Discuss meaning, word structure, and sounds you expect to hear in those words.
+Notice that underneath, outside, and evergreen are compound words.